Meet the Staff

 Clare Miller has served as Director of the Partnership for Workplace Mental Health since 2003.
 Clare is responsible for the strategy and execution of the program.
 Under her leadership, the Partnership has grown to a network of more than 5,000 employers and related health purchasing stakeholders; the program now responds to more than 100 employer inquiries per month.

 Before joining the Partnership, Clare was Manager of the Center for Prevention and Health Services at the National Business Group on Health.
 At the Business Group, she focused on a variety of employer health issues, including mental health and substance use disorders, terrorism and public health emergency preparedness, and public policy and marketplace issues.
 Prior to that, Clare was the Director of Public Policy for Mental Health America, where she served as the Director for Public Policy.
 She managed the association's national advocacy center, providing technical assistance to over 340 affiliate organizations and local and state advocacy partners.

 Clare serves on the Council of Advisors for the Center for Health Value Innovation.
 She previously served on the Board of Directors for ACMHA: The College for Behavioral Health Leadership and the National Business Group on Health’s Advisory Council on Child and Adolescent Behavioral Health.

 Clare received a Bachelor of Arts degree from Salisbury University in Philosophy and English.

-Kate A. Burke, Associate Director
+Kate A. Burke, MA, Associate Director

 Kate Burke joined the Partnership for Workplace Mental Health as Associate Director in July 2012.
 Kate’s chief responsibilities are to develop educational content for employers for the purpose of advancing workplace mental health and external relationship-building with corporate leaders.
 She plays a leading role in the publication of Mental Health Works and the growth of our program website.